 To be successful in complex litigation such as MDL proceedings, clients need educated, experienced attorneys like those at Heygood, Orr & Pearson.
 We have the experience and knowledge to guide our clients through class action litigation from beginning to end.
 And we have the financial resources to help them stand toe-to-toe with some of the biggest corporations in the world through what is often a lengthy, complicated and expensive process.

 Contact Heygood, Orr & Pearson for your free case evaluation and to learn more about your legal right to compensation.
-You can reach us by calling toll-free at 1-877-446-9001, or by filling out the free contact form located on this page.
+You can reach us by calling toll-free at 1-877-446-9001, or by following the link to our free contact form.